Orchard Mesa Recreational Facility

 Grand Junction City Council, Mesa County School District 51, and Mesa County are reviewing options for the Orchard Mesa Recreational Facility.
 Review the most recent City Council meeting where the council discussed this agenda item.

 The video below is the Orchard Mesa Pool presentation from August 15, 2023.
-Since this presentation the CRC pool design has been updated.
+Since this presentation, the CRC pool design has been updated.
 View updated CRC pool design here.

 History of the OM Facility